 I started by telling them that I identify as Indian-American and South Asian since my parents immigrated to the United States from India before I was born.
 Some students thought that Indian-American and American Indian were similar, or at the very least were unclear about the difference.
 I added that I might also say that I am Asian American.
 This caused confusion of another sort.

 First, we looked at a map of Asia.
 Then, we expanded the map so we were looking at a map of the world.

 Next, we looked at census categories and data about race in the United States.
-We also read an article about how the census categories don’t work for everyone and learned about the campaign to add MENA (Middle Eastern and North African) as a option.
+We also read an article about how the census categories don’t work for everyone and learned about the campaign to add MENA (Middle Eastern and North African) as an option.

-I also had to confront how this statement made me feel.
-Apparently, I was so much “the other” that my students didn’t even have language that included me.
 Trying to think about it less personally, I ultimately realized that this is why we MUST embrace diversity in a real, humanizing way.
 We need to learn about many different people and multiple facets of their identities or the narrative will never change.

 I talked to teachers of younger grades in my school about expanding the vocabulary they use and teach.
 But truly, greater diversity is key to making that vocabulary relevant.
 If we had more people of color on our staff and the students heard or learned more about ALL aspects of their identity, they might come to recognize that humans rarely fit into neat categories and that is not something to be embarrassed about, but rather something to celebrate.